MUSHROOM WORLD

 Kuehneromyces

 Mushrooms in the Kuehneromyces genus are characterized by their small to medium-sized fruiting bodies, typically with convex to bell-shaped caps and a central stem.
-They often have brown or tan colors and gills beneath the cap.
+They often have brown or tan colours and gills beneath the cap.
 They obtain nutrients from decomposing organic matter, meaning they often grow on tree stumps.

 Pholiota